 I tend to consider this use of language to be more harmful than the casual use of derogatory terms, because it significantly minimizes and invalidates the experiences of those who actually have those illnesses.
 I’m not sure what we can do to change this aside from calling it out when we see it.

-That brings me to diagnostic labelling and mental illness, with those labels being applied by the medical profession onto people who have mental illness.
+That brings me to diagnostic labelling and mental illness, with those labels being applied by the medical profession to people who have a mental illness.
 For some people, a diagnostic label can feel like an attempt to cram them into a small box that doesn’t have room for individuality.
-Others might find a diagnosis liberating if it helps them understand what they’re going through and what treatment options are available.
+Others might find a psychiatric diagnosis liberating if it helps them understand what they’re going through and what treatment options are available.
 For me, it’s been more the latter.

 A diagnosis is not who anyone is; it’s a framework that describes certain elements of experience that tend to be shared among people with the same diagnosis.
 Getting a diagnosis doesn’t change who a person is or what their personal experience is, although unfortunately there are some people who are going to judge us based on that label.